StackGuardian/tirith/README.md

-# munitus
+# StackGuardian Policy Framework

-[Munitus](munit.us) scans declarative Infrastructure as Code (IaC) configurations like Terraform, CloudFormation against security and compliance issues.
+StackGuardian Policy Framework scans declarative Infrastructure as Code (IaC) configurations like Terraform against policies defined using an easy to use JSON based Domain-specific language.

-## Munitus provides:
+## Features
-- A simple interface to define compliance policies as declarative code, enabling enforcement of compliance proactively on IaC configurations.
+- A simple interface to define compliance policies as declarative config, which can be enforced proactively on Infrastructure as Code to detect breaches.
-- Easy extensibility provided by pluggable architecture
+- Pluggable architecture allows to integrate into policy engines like OPA for policy evaluation.

+## Feature Road-map
+This is only a list of approved features that will be included in the StackGuardian Policy Framework over the next few months.
+- Support for CloudFormation Config Scanning
+- Support for ARM Config Scanning
+- Extended library of evaluator functions